Gestalt therapy: Post-Perls

 In 1969, Fritz Perls left the United States to start a Gestalt community at Lake Cowichan on Vancouver Island, Canada.
 He died almost one year later, on 14 March 1970, in Chicago.
 One member of the Gestalt community was Barry Stevens.
 Her book about that phase of her life, Don't Push the River, became very popular.
 She developed her own form of Gestalt therapy body work, which is essentially a concentration on the awareness of body processes.

-The Polsters
+Polsters

 Erving and Miriam Polster started a training center in La Jolla, California, and published a book, Gestalt Therapy Integrated, in the 1970s.

 They were influential in advancing the idea of contact boundary phenomena, which is a key part of Gestalt theory.
 The standard contact boundary resistances were confluence, introjection, projection, and retroflection, but the Polsters added "deflection" as a way of avoiding contact.
 Boundary phenomena can have good or bad effects, depending on the situation.
 For example, it's normal for a baby and mother to merge, but not for a therapist and client.
 If the therapist and client become too merged, then there can be no progress because there is no boundary for them to connect with.
 The client will not be able to learn anything new because the therapist will just become a part of them.